embedthis/ioto/apps/demo/README.md

 ### Create Device App

 To view your device state, you need to create a device app that will display the Demo UI.
-This will create a standard device management app and host it on the EmbedThis Ioto device cloud.
+This will create a standard device app and host it on the EmbedThis Ioto device cloud.

 Select `Apps` from the Builder side menu and click `Add Apps`.
 Enter your desired app name (Demo) and pick a domain name for your app.
 The domain will be a subdomain of the `ioto.me` domain and will be automatically registered and published for you.
 Later, if you create a dedicated device cloud, you can select your own custom domain with any TLD extension.